SymfonyCasts/vue/sfcasts/ep1/product-card.md

-# Adding all the Product Details
+# Product Details & Smart vs Dumb Components

-Let's *really* make these product come to life!
+Let's *really* make these products come to life!
 Now that we have a component whose *only* job is to render a *single* product, this is going to be fun & clean.

 ## The Product Card Template